Les Baxter: Controversy

-In a 1981 interview with Soundtrack magazine, Baxter said that these sorts of statements were the results of a smear campaign by a disgruntled orchestrator.
+In a 1981 interview with Soundtrack magazine, Baxter said these sorts of statements were the results of a smear campaign by a disgruntled orchestrator.
 According to Baxter, this resulted in Baxter being denied the chance to score for a major motion picture.
 The job went instead to Baxter's friend Bronisław Kaper.
 Baxter said that he would give his compositions to orchestrators to arrange in order to cope with his hectic schedule.

-Baxter's frequent conductor and orchestrator Hall Daniels also said the criticisms were the result of "sour grapes" by people who held a grudge against Baxter for one reason or another.
+Baxter's frequent conductor and orchestrator Hall Daniels said the criticisms were the result of "sour grapes" by people who held a grudge against Baxter for one reason or another.

 Skip Heller spent time working for and studying under Baxter where he witnessed various score sheets of original Baxter compositions, including Yma Sumac's "Xtabay" and "Tumpa".
 According to Heller, they were all in Baxter's own handwriting.

-Furthermore, the Les Baxter papers, which are housed at the University of Arizona, show a significant number of arrangements in his own hand.
+The Les Baxter papers, housed at the University of Arizona show a significant number of arrangements in his own hand.